10 Common Problems and Issues Teenagers Face Today

 - They long to belong to supportive and accepting communities beyond their family.

 - They experience stress and difficulty prioritizing and managing their time.

 - They feel lots of pressure from peers, parents, and society to conform to conflicting expectations.

 - They are at risk of mental and physical health issues.

 - They lack good mentors, role models, and heroes.

-- They begin unhealthy patterns with drugs and alcohol.
+- They are tempted to begin unhealthy patterns with drugs and alcohol.